 New orders extend current orders regarding COVID-19 procedures through June 15, 2020

 Read the full document here: Nueces County Order-Docking and Disembarkation of Vessels 5-29-20

 WHEREAS, pursuant to Texas Government Code Section 418.108, Nueces County Judge Barbara Canales issued a Declaration of Local Disaster for Public Health Emergency on March 13, 2020, due to a novel coronavirus now designated SARS-CoV2 which causes the disease COVID-19;

-WHEREAS, on March 16, 2020, President Donald Trump acknowledged the gravity of the COVID-19 pandemic, releasing strict new guidelines to limit people’s interactions, including that Americans should avoid groups of more than 10 people;
+WHEREAS, on March 16, 2020, President Donald Trump acknowledged the gravity of the COVID-19 pandemic, releasing strict new guidelines to limit people’s interactions;

 WHEREAS, on March 18, 2020, the Nueces County Commissioners Court issued an Extension of Declaration of Local Disaster for Public Health Emergency that affirmed the activation of the Nueces County Emergency Management Plan and extends the Declaration of Local Disaster until rescinded by order of the Commissioners’ Court;

 WHEREAS, the County Judge has issued several Orders since the extension of the Disaster Declaration under the authority of Section 418.108 (g) of the Texas Government Code that authorizes the County Judge “to control ingress and egress to and from a disaster area and the movement of persons and the occupancy of premises in the area,”

 WHEREAS, these orders are necessary to reduce the number of individuals who will be exposed to COVID-19 in the county, and will thereby slow the spread of COVID-19 in the County, saving lives of residents;